-Above all I recall the frustration of tidying never being quite finished.
-I would take it upon myself to tidy the kitchen after dinner and spend ages on it, only to be truly surprised and disappointed when the clutter crept back in almost immediately.
+I think it’s important for you to know that I haven’t always been a ‘tidy person’.
+Like many, I grew up in a very busy home with 2 siblings and parents who worked long hours to build a successful business and care for their own parents.
+I wasn’t the tidiest child, though I would take it upon myself to tidy the kitchen after dinner and spend ages on it, only to be truly surprised and disappointed when the clutter crept back in almost immediately.
 My brother would go one step further and gather up each of our possessions before depositing them in our rooms, although my dad’s were never moved beyond the boundaries of ‘his’ chair.

-The decision to become a KonMari consultant was actually introduced by my wife.
-‘Go to New York, you’re good at this’ she said after seeing me sighing enviously over Marie Kondo’s newsletter.
-I knew I had done a decent job in our own home and enjoyed talking friends and family through the process, but until that point had never considered making Tidying Up my profession.
+The decision to train to become a KonMari™ consultant was actually introduced by my wife.
+‘Go to New York, you’re good at this’ she said after seeing me sighing enviously over Marie Kondo’s announcement that she would be training new consultants.
+I knew I had done a decent job in our own home and enjoyed walking friends and family through the process, but until that point had never considered making Tidying Up my profession.
 It all made sense though, and 5 weeks later I was bouncing my non-sleeping son on my knee, excited to meet THE Marie Kondo, as we flew over the Atlantic.

 And it was great.
 I had found my people.